SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/04-Introduction-To-TypeScript.md

 We can take the **interfaces** out in a different file if we use them a lot in the application.

-In this way, if we need them, we only need to import them.
+In this way, if we **need interfaces**, we only need to import them.

 If we are going to use an **interface**, we need to add it as an **annotation**.